Senator Kahn Introduces Graduate Retention Incentive Partnership in NH House

 Phone: (603) 271-3479

-After the hearing, prime sponsor Senator Jay Kahn (D-Keene) released the following statement:
+Prime sponsor Senator Jay Kahn (D-Keene) released the following statement about the vote:

-“I’m proud to introduce the NH College Graduate Retention Incentive Partnership (GRIP) in the House because it is an important signal that New Hampshire is committed to recruiting and retaining the workforce of tomorrow.
-SB 12 is an on-switch to encourage New Hampshire college students to include in-state job opportunities in their career planning and transitions.
+“The House committee vote in favor of SB 12 is an important signal that New Hampshire is committed to recruiting and retaining the workforce of tomorrow; I hope the full House will concur with today’s recommendation and send this important bill to the governor’s desk.
+The College Graduate Retention Incentive Partnership (GRIP) is an on-switch to encourage New Hampshire college students to include in-state job opportunities in their career planning and transitions.
 This unique public-private partnership brings together business, education, and government to fill the current lack of incentives to attract and retain 2- and 4-year college graduates New Hampshire employers need.”